drkaka/kktoken/README.md

 # kktoken [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov]

 There are three levels for token usage.
 First go to Map, then go to Redis and finally go to PostgreSQL.
-Every given EXPCheckSecond for MapInfo, it will check expirations in Map, update last_use information to DB and refresh cache in Redis.
+Every given EXPCheckSecond for MapInfo, it will check expirations in Map, the expired records will update last_use information to DB and active records will refresh cache in Redis.
 Every given EXPCheckSecond for DBInfo, it will check expirations in PostgreSQL and delete the expired tokens.

 ## Database